Booze and your performance: the health effects of alcohol

-From a great friend and training partner of ours, this is the truest quote of all when it comes to alcohol and performance.
-Because when you’re looking for maximum physical potential the only sensible amount of alcohol to drink is none - on every metric, booze slows you down.
+From a great friend and training partner, this is the truest quote of all when it comes to alcohol and performance.
+Because when you’re looking for maximum physical potential the only sensible amount of alcohol to drink is none - on every metric, booze slows you down:

 - Alcohol is a diuretic, causing dehydration

 - It reduces strength, disrupts sleep and reduces testosterone

 - It can increase heart rhythm abnormalities

 - "I can't wait to go training", said no one with a hangover, ever

 And alcohol is only sending your weight and waistline one way

 - When you drink, the acetate in the alcohol becomes your sole fuel source.
 All the other carbohydrates and fat in your bloodstream are ignored and left with only one place to go: your waistline